 Using Land vs Home Only Transactions

 You’ll come from one of two towns: Got Land or Need Land.

 - If you own land – Owning land can help secure a traditional mortgage and lower interest rates.
-In fact, often times lenders can use the land equity to off-set cash down payment requirements.
-We’ve done several loans with Zero Cash Down when the land equity and credit were acceptable to the lenders.
+In fact, oftentimes lenders can use the land equity to off-set cash down payment requirements.
+Oak Creek Homes has done several loans with Zero Cash Down when the land equity and credit were acceptable to the lenders.